ernesto-sun/ConfiMailPHP/README.md

 Install ConfiMailPHP and know the URL.
 E.g.: https://yourserver.com/ConfiMailPHP

-At your website of choice, make your own contact-form and add the following two snippets.
+At your website of choice, make your own contact-form and add the following snippets.

 Note: All the following code examples are put together at demo.htm